 There are also rules about sugar alcohols, same as fiber except only start subtracting out half if it’s 10 grams or more.
 I prefer to not use anything with sugar alcohols and just dose insulin for the total carbs of the real foods.

-So what do you do if you do not have a label?
+So what do you do if you do not have a label or a scale?

 That’s where Sara’s “rule of 15” applies.
 I teach kids that 15 is the magic number.
 If you don’t know, generally 15 is a good guess.
 This applies to fruits/breads/starches/milks.